rng-guy/NFSMWBartender/README.md

 # 4 - How do I install Bartender for my game?

-**Before installing** this mod:
+**Before installing** Bartender:
 1. make sure you have read and understood the ["What should I know...?" section](#3---what-should-i-know-before-i-use-bartender) above,
 2. make sure your game's `Speed.exe` is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
 3. install an .asi loader or any mod with one (e.g. the [WideScreenFix mod](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) by ThirteenAG).

 &nbsp;

-To **install** this mod:
+To **install** Bartender:
 1. if it does not exist already, create a `scripts` folder in your game's installation folder;
 2. copy the `BartenderSettings` folder and .asi file into the game's `scripts` folder; and
 3. (optional) in User Mode of [Binary 2.8.3](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) or newer, load and apply `FixMissingTextures.end`.

 &nbsp;

-**After installing** this mod, you can customise its features through its configuration (.ini) files.
+**After installing** Bartender, you can customise its features through its configuration (.ini) files.
 You can find these configuration files in the game's new `scripts\BartenderSettings` folder.

-To **uninstall** this mod, remove its files from your game's `scripts` folder.
-There is no need to remove the optional missing textures, as the game does not ever use them without this mod.
+To **uninstall** Bartender, remove its files from your game's `scripts` folder.
+There is no need to remove the optional missing textures, as the game does not ever use them without Bartender.

 &nbsp;

-To **update** this mod, uninstall it and repeat the installation process above.
+To **update** Bartender, uninstall it and repeat the installation process above.

 > [!WARNING]
-> Whenever you update this mod, make sure to replace *all* old configuration files!
+> Whenever you update, make sure to replace *all* old configuration files!

 &nbsp;